robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 What the hell does `956473` mean?
 It is hard to say.

-This problem is easy to solve just by setting this ID in a constant, see:
+This problem is easy to solve just by extracting this ID in a constant with a meaningful name, see:

 ```js
 const DEVELOPER_PROFILE_ID = 956473